Fernandohf/fernandohf.github.io/_posts/2019-04-30-Estimada-Morada-Part-1.md

 ![_config.yml]({{ site.baseurl }}/images/01.part1/task.png "Source: <https://undraw.co>")

 Now that we know the kind of problem addressed by our model and what is exactly its output, we need to know how the model will learn this task.
-In a supervised learning problem, **labeled Data** is provided to the model to perform the prediction **task**.
+In a supervised learning problem, **labeled data** is provided to the model to perform the prediction **task**.
 Hence, the model needs to map the inputs features to a target variable in a way that minimizes  error or maximizes a **performance metric**.
 This a good opportunity to fully frame our problem as ML task:

 - **Task**: Predict real estate values.
 - **Labeled Data**: Listing of apartments/houses/properties and their values.